 Books By Faculty

-Father Barron teaches in the areas of doctrine of God, political philosophy, Reformation studies and writes on a wide range of topics including Christology, doctrine of God, Eucharist, spirituality, theological method and studies the works of Paul Tillich, George Lindbeck, Thomas Aquinas.
+Bishop Barron is a former rector and faculty member in the areas of doctrine of God, political philosophy, Reformation studies and writes on a wide range of topics including Christology, doctrine of God, Eucharist, spirituality, theological method and studies the works of Paul Tillich, George Lindbeck, Thomas Aquinas.
 Full Bio

 The Priority of Christ: Toward a Postliberal Catholicism